 Darwin Port, in discharging their duties, will determine the likelihood of a risk and degree of harm that may result from a decision, operation or action.
-Consideration will be given to what ought to have been known about the risk and any ways of eliminating or minimising the risk.
+Consideration will be given to what ought to have been known about the risk and any ways of eliminating or minimising risk.

-Darwin Port employs a Work Health, Safety and Environment Team to develop, implement and maintain the SMS.
-A safety budget is managed by the SMWHS.
+Darwin Port employs a Work Health, Safety, Environment & Landside Operations Team to develop, implement and maintain the SMS.
+A safety budget is managed by the SMLOS.